Leo Stanley: Career at San Quentin

 Stanley was also a proponent of racial segregation and eugenics.
+Stanley's legacy is covered extensively in Chapter 2 of the book Carceral Apartheid.
 While racial segregation was not enforced in San Quentin when Stanley arrived, Stanley oversaw the building of a new hospital that allowed segregation.
 Californian laws at the time allowed Stanley to forcibly sterilize inmates, though only up to a certain proportion.
 As a result, Stanley also encouraged voluntary sterilization, which led to around 600 total sterilization by 1940 and San Quentin far outpacing other Californian prisons in their sterilization program.
 Amongst those targeted for sterilization were homosexual and bisexual inmates.
 In his memoir, Stanley stated that "sterilization, when given its chance, will do much to stamp out crime.
 The right to bear children will in time be reserved to the fit."

-Other experiments conducted by Stanley included thyroid removals for badly-behaving inmates and injecting grounded-up testicles into the abdomens of inmates.
+Other experiments conducted by Stanley included thyroid removals for badly-behaving inmates and injecting ground-up testicles into the abdomens of inmates.
 Stanley also performed plastic surgeries on inmates, believing that they would be less likely to commit crimes if their appearances could help them find more work.
 He encouraged his interns to perform experiments on inmates, explaining that "patients could be under daily observation, and the 'follow up' conditions were ideal."

 Contemporary reports mostly praised Stanley's efforts.
 In particular, the presence of professional medical staff meant that San Quentin was more sophisticated in medical treatments than other United States prison.
 Prison reformer Austin MacCormick praised San Quentin as one of "the best... in all the state institutions of the country."
 Stanley, influenced by his wife's struggle with tuberculosis, improved lighting and air-flow at his new hospital.